Reiningecho90/chances-discord-bot-public/README.md

 - Everything was successfully redeployed yesterday (2/15/2022)
 - Stress test is moving along well so far, everything was responding as normal and utilization was low during load (2/15/2022)
 - Added column to security file to mark as specialized release (2/15/2022)
+- Updated issue on dedicated release to include above info on test (2/15/2022)